romeelk/cloudpolicy/Readme.md

 ## Other scenarios

 The above demonstration was a small example of a policy effect.
-However, there are other scenarios organistaions may consider to increase their security or governance of their cloud environment.
+However, there are other scenarios organistaions may consider increasing their security or governance of their cloud environment.
 These include for example cases such as:

 * Preventing Public IP being provisioned